MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Most medical schools require you to pass an admissions exam before you’ll be invited for interview.

-Admissions exam for Brighton and Sussex: BioMedical Admissions Test (BMAT)
+Admissions exam for Brighton and Sussex: University Clinical Aptitude Test (UCAT)

-The BMAT assesses your scientific and mathematical knowledge, and your problem solving, critical thinking and written communication skills.
+The UCAT assesses your scientific and mathematical knowledge, and your problem solving, critical thinking and written communication skills.

 ARTICLE Contents